xinzhan/core-services.en/help/interface/core-services.md

 ### Enabling Attributes for Historical Data

 Customer attribute data is made available after visitors log in.
-If you have not yet implemented the latest Experience Cloud ID Service, and if you have historically been tracking customer IDs in a prop or eVar, you can request a process that sends historical logins to the Experience Cloud.
+If you have not yet implemented the ID Service, and if you have historically been tracking customer IDs in a prop or eVar, you can request a process that sends historical logins to Experience Cloud.
 This process lets you begin using Customer Attributes immediately.

 Contact Customer Care to enable historical data.